Abu Dhabi International Airport (AUH/OMAA), United Arab Emirates

 The first phase of the expansion project (AED300m) included the construction of two new terminal buildings with a capacity of three million passengers a year.
 These were completed within six months of being designed and opened in September 2005 (built as a quick fix to the capacity problems at the airport).
 The terminals are designated Terminal 1A (8,000m2 with a capacity one million passengers a year) and Terminal 2 (12,000m2 with a capacity of two million passengers a year).
 The first phase also included nine aircraft hard standings.

 Phase II of the expansion, which began in late 2006, includes the construction of a new super-sized midfield terminal building, along with a second parallel 4,100m runway, a new aircraft control tower and new cargo facilities (with a handling capacity of two million tonnes a year).
 The phase I of the new cargo terminal opened in September 2011.
-The 6,000m2 facility will handle perishable goods. phase II is expected to be completed by the end of 2011.
+The 6,000m2 facility handles perishable goods.

 This massive development is expected to cost $6.8bn and will take place to the north of the existing airport.